noma-protocol/docs/docs/tokenomics/fees_model.md

 <h3>Loans</h3>

-When holders borrow from the liquidity, the protocol charges an interest rate  of <b style='color:#FFD700'>0.0027%</b> per diem over the loan duration, charged upfront.
+When holders borrow from the liquidity, the protocol imposes an interest rate  of <b style='color:#FFD700'>0.0027%</b> per diem over the loan duration, charged upfront.

 <h2>Revenue sharing</h2>